cocoonspace/dynjson/README.md

 ## Contribution guidelines

-Contributions are welcome, as long as :
+Contributions are welcome, as long as:
 * unit tests & comments are included,
 * no external package is used.